 - Roanoke Valley Governor's School for Science and Technology

 Virginia Western houses four academic schools, listed below.
-On each School's website are links to the programs of study, faculty, and staff within the school.
-Faculty may also be located through the College Directory.
+Contact information for each School office is located at virginiawestern.edu/academics/schools.php.
+Faculty contact information may be accessed through the College Directory.

 School of Business, Technology and Trades (BTT)

 School of Liberal Arts and Social Sciences (LASS)

 School of Science, Technology, Engineering and Mathematics (STEM)